We can all make a positive difference in our community together

 When & Where

-TWIN RIVERS LIONS COMMUNITY BookXchange - opening to be advised
+TWIN RIVERS LIONS COMMUNITY BookXchange - opening date tba

-TRLCI Business / Board Meeting - 1st Monday each month ( members welcome)
+TRLCI Business / Board Meeting - 2nd Tuesday each month (members welcome)

 Lions club members are people who strive to make a difference in their local community as well as in communities worldwide.
 Their volunteer efforts go beyond the support of vision care, to addressing unmet health and education needs worldwide.